normanwongcl/current-bitcoin-price-data-scrapper/architecture.md

 - Fetch latest price from Coindesk API
 - Store price in MySQL database
     - Create new crytocurrency entry in CryptoCurrency Table if chartName does not exist in table
-    - store latest price in CurrentPriceUSD, CurrentPriceGBP, CurrentPriceEUR tabl
+    - store latest price in CurrentPriceUSD, CurrentPriceGBP, CurrentPriceEUR table
 - (Not implemented): Was planning to use Github Action scheduled workflow to hit this endpoint every minute to trigger the api.

 ## Cryptocurrency API